keblu/MSGARCH/README.md

 ## Acknowledgements

 The authors are grateful to Peter Carl, Dirk Eddelbuettel, Richard Gerlach, Lennart Hoogerheide, Brian Peterson, Enrico Schumann, and participants at the R/Finance 2017 conference (Chicago), the 37th International Symposium on Forecasting (Cairns), and UseR 2017 (Brussels).
-We acknowledge Industrielle{Alliance, International Institute of Forecasters, Google Summer of Code 2016 & 2017, FQRSC (Grant # 2015-NP-179931) and Fonds des Donations at the University of Neuch^atel for their financial support.
+We acknowledge Industrielle{Alliance, International Institute of Forecasters, Google Summer of Code 2016 & 2017, FQRSC (Grant # 2015-NP-179931) and Fonds des Donations at the University of Neuchâtel for their financial support.